arda-kara/arda-kara/README.md

 ### 🔭 What I’m Working On
 - 🤖 **Task and Motion Planning for Physical Manipulation** using the RAI framework (LiRA Lab, Bilkent University)
-- 📈 **AI-Augmented Algorithmic Trading Bot** leveraging RL, NLP-based sentiment analysis, and market structure
+- 📈 **AI-Augmented Algorithmic Trading Bot** leveraging RL, NLP-based sentiment analysis, and market structure to create AI powered finance assistants
-- 🧠 **Traffic Optimization** through Reinforcement Learning, Control Theory, and Game Theory
+- 🧠 **Research on Traffic Optimization** through Reinforcement Learning, Control Theory, and Game Theory techniques
 - 📄 Collaborating on multiple **academic research papers** in robotics and intelligent systems (in progress)
 - 🧪 Preparing for a **summer research internship at Yale University**, focusing on physics-informed neural networks for optimization